sofiegraham/worldy/README.md

   > A game about the world.

 ## Sub-Heading ##
-  > A gamified culture profile which allows people to earn points by learning about the world.
+  > A game which allows people to earn points by learning about the world.

 ## Summary ##
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
+  > Score points by becomming more worldly.

 ## Problem ##
   > Many people lack knowledge about the world outside of their own country.